codedragon/Puppy_career_talk/slides.md

-## Desperation is not a good job mode
+## Desperation is not a good job hunting mode
 * create or join a group of people looking for work<!-- .element: class="fragment" data-fragment-index="1" -->
     * acquaintances/friends/meetup group
     * exchange resumes, cover letters, practice interviews